awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.External.Repl.md

    GRANT REPLICATION CLIENT, REPLICATION SLAVE ON *.* TO 'repl_user'@'mydomain.com' IDENTIFIED BY '<password>';
    ```

 1. Make the Amazon RDS DB instance the replica\.
-To do so, connect to the Amazon RDS DB instance as the master user and identify the external MySQL or MariaDB database as the replication master by using the [mysql\.rds\_set\_external\_master](mysql_rds_set_external_master.md) command\.
+To do so, first connect to the Amazon RDS DB instance as the master user\.
+Then identify the external MySQL or MariaDB database as the replication master by using the [mysql\.rds\_set\_external\_master](mysql_rds_set_external_master.md) command\.
 Use the master log file name and master log position that you determined in step 2\.
 The following is an example\.

    ```
    CALL mysql.rds_set_external_master ('mymasterserver.mydomain.com', 3306, 'repl_user', '<password>', 'mysql-bin-changelog.000031', 107, 0);